adriantoddross/simlify_client/README.md

 ### ♪ Sul Sul!
-It looks like you've found the back-end server for Simlify!
-To get back to the app, click here!

-### About Simlify
 Simlify is an app that teaches Simlish using spaced repetition.
 Simlish is a fictional language featured in The Sims, a video-game franchise by EA Games.

 ### What is spaced repetition?